 The OECD published a programme of work on the tax challenges arising from the digitalisation of the economy on 31 May 2019.
-Global and consensus-based measures should help to avoid a proliferation of national regulations.
-Such unilateral action would hinder innovation and economic growth, and create legal uncertainty.
+Global and consensus-based measures should help to avoid a proliferation of national unilateral measures.
+Such unilateral actions would hinder innovation and economic growth, and create legal uncertainty.
 It is planned for the new rules not only to affect large international digital companies as originally forseen, but the entire, increasingly digitalised international economy.

 The OECD's programme of work proposes solutions based on two pillars.

 Pillar 1: Modification of the profit allocation mechanism and the nexus rules for establishing tax liability.
 In concrete terms: A higher share of consolidated profits should be allocated to market jurisdictions for taxation.
 Under the new rules, consolidated profits would also be taxed in jurisdictions where the company has no physical market presence, leading to a shift in tax receipts from large groups' states of residence to market jurisdictions.
 The OECD's technical working parties are elaborating the details.

 Pillar 2: Minimum taxation rule.
-In concrete terms: Using as yet undefined measures, a minimum tax rate for groups should be ensured.
+In concrete terms: Through measures yet to be defined, a minimum tax rate for groups should be ensured.
 The OECD's technical working parties are elaborating the numerous technical details.
 No decision will be made on the level of this rate until the technical details have been clarified.

 The architecture of the proposals is to be defined by early 2020.

 The final report is due at the end of 2020.

 And what about Switzerland?

 Switzerland prefers long-term, consensus-based multilateral solutions rather than a multitude of uncoordinated national measures.

 Switzerland is working to ensure that taxation will, in principle, continue to apply at the place of performance-related value creation and that the share of profit to be allocated to the market jurisdictions remains in proportion to their share of value added, and hence moderate.